About This Chapter

 - Irregular past tense verbs

-1. Conditional Tense in English: Definition & Examples
+1. Conditional Forms in English: Definition & Examples

-Conditional tense is a way of showing actions that happen, will happen or might have happened.
-There are different ways to show conditional tense and what you are trying to say.
-In this lesson, you will look at the four conditional tenses.
+Conditional forms are a way of showing actions that happen, will happen or might have happened.
+There are different ways to show conditionals depending on what you are trying to say.
+In this lesson, you will look at the four forms of conditionals.

 2. Future Perfect Tense in English: Rules & Use